 We performed a comparison between IBM InfoSphere Information Server and SAP Data Services based on real PeerSpot user reviews.

-Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The integration with different technologies is the most valuable feature."
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Stability-wise, I rate the solution a ten out of ten."

 "IBM InfoSphere Information Server is stable."